gabes135/sac/sac/fermion/edge/README.md

 This `in_edge.in` file should be in the same directory as `sac_edge.jl`.
 See provided `in_edge.in` file for example parameters.

 For this verion of the program, the user must set both the *kernel type* (either zero for finite temperature) and the *mode* (which type of edge spectrum to resolve).
-The names of the modes and examples of the spectra they produce are shown below.
+The names of the modes and examples of the spectra they produce, using artificial spectra (black) and synthetic QMC data, are shown below (blue).

 `single_edge` mode: